 Advanced Application Services (AAS) Advanced Application Services is the iBiquity implementation of the generic ADS described in this document and is not part of this Standard.
 AAS is transported on IBOC by AAT.

-Advanced Application Services Transport (AAT) Advanced Applications Services Transport is the transport mechanism incorporated in this Standard that enables the transmission of advanced data services, such as those supplied by the iBiquity AAS.
+Advanced Application Services Transport (AAT)

+Advanced Applications Services Transport is the transport mechanism incorporated in this Standard that enables the transmission of advanced data services, such as those supplied by the iBiquity AAS.

 Advanced data services (ADS) Advanced data services are any data services consisting of either text, audio, video, or other data carried on the IBOC transport other than SIS, MPSD, or SPSD.

 All-digital waveform A transmitted waveform for modes which do not include the analog modulated signal.
 For FM band IBOC, the all-digital waveform is composed entirely of digitally modulated subcarriers, while for AM band IBOC, the all-digital waveform is composed of digitally modulated subcarriers and the unmodulated AM carrier.
-Note that as of the date of this Standard the all-digital waveform is not approved for use by the FCC.
-Asymmetric sidebands Refers to an AM band IBOC or FM band hybrid or extended hybrid IBOC configuration in which the upper and lower digital sidebands of the IBOC signal are at different power levels.
+Note that as of the date of this Standard the all-digital waveform is not approved for use by the hybrid IBOC configuration in which the upper and lower digital sidebands of the IBOC signal are at different power levels.
 Asymmetric sidebands are utilized when one sideband must be kept lower than the other sideband in order to protect a radio station on an adjacent frequency.
-Channel encoding The process used to add error protection to each of the logical channels to improve the reliability of the transmitted information.